GSG-CF05/todoApp_Hassan/README.md

 ## This App Can Be Use To:-

--Add list of task
+- Add list of task
--you can delete any task if you want
+- you can delete any task if you want

 ## Programming languages used
--Html
+- Html
--Css
+- Css
--JavaScript
+- JavaScript
 ## Team members
--Hassan Jaber
+- Hassan Jaber
 [Live link](https://gsg-cf05.github.io/todoApp_Hassan/).